Posts Tagged ‘Heuchera’

 Further Exploration of Cloverpatch

-The lower meadows and cliffs at the east end of Cloverpatch Butte can be seen from across the river.
+The lower meadows and cliffs at the east end of Cloverpatch Butte can be seen from across the Middle Fork of the Willamette River.

 The lovely sunny weather of the last week made me anxious to go for a real hike, so yesterday (February 4), I decided to continue my attempt to survey all the meadows of Cloverpatch Butte.
 This time my goal was to explore the large area directly below the largest meadow the trail cuts through.
 I wasn’t entirely sure it would be possible—there are cliffs at the base of every section of meadow—but it was worth trying.
 Then, if I could find a good route, it would save me time when I return after the flowers are actually out.